This month I have decided to feature a cool artist who got in touch with us….

 She began to get into quilting art in 1995 and mostly uses a collage appliquè working method which stemmed from paper collage.

 ‘My subject choice is concentrated in Nature themes and music.
-I also make paper flowers and bags in felt.’ – So she is an artist with variety.
+I also make paper flowers and bags in felt.’ – So she is an artist with variety, not set in her ways.

 Considering it is super dark so early this month, there is no excuse for us to not get out our own art pieces, but first get a look at her work: